-In some cases the practitioner will enable contact tracing or request assistance from the local sexual health physicians or contact tracers.
+In some cases, the general practitioner will enable contact tracing or request assistance from local sexual health physicians or contact tracers.

 Tips for success

-- Have contact tracing permanently on your checklist for managing STIs.
+- Have contact tracing permanently on your checklist for managing STls.

 - Gain the goodwill and cooperation of the patient.
 Well-informed patients are more likely to contact partners.